anfark/osgi-kt/examples/quickstart/README.md

 by changing the last path component of the URL.

 To terminate the application press `CTRL + C` in your terminal.

+### IntelliJ

+If you want to run or debug the application from inside your IDE you need to create a launcher that depends on the gradle export.